gorn/rspreadsheet/README.md

 This project arised from the necessity.
 Alhought it is not true that there are no ruby gems allowing to acess OpenDOcument spreadsheet, I did not find another decent one which would suit my needs.
 Most of them also look abandoned and inactive.
 I have investigated these options:

-  * [ruby-ods](https://github.com/yalab/ruby-ods) - this one seems as if it never really started
+  * [ruby-ods](https://github.com/yalab/ruby-ods) - this one seems abandoned, or even as if it never really started
   * [rodf](https://github.com/thiagoarrais/rodf)- this only serves as builder, it can not read existing files or modify them
   * [rods](http://www.drbreinlinger.de/ruby/rods/) - this is pretty ok, but it has terrible syntax.
 I first thought of writing wrapper around it, but it turned to be not so easy.
 Also last commit is 2 years old.
   * [rubiod](https://github.com/netoctone/rubiod) - this one is quite ok, the syntax is definitely better that in rods, but it seems also very abandoned.
 It does not support formats.
 This is a closest match.